graphology/graphology/specs/proposition2.md

 ## Loose questions

 * Should we use `property` or `attribute` to design the key-value pairs of the nodes' & edges' values?

+## Graph types

+The default graph should be mixed (both directed & undirected edges), support self-loops & parallel edges.

+There should probably be subtypes of graph enabling the implementation to perform optimizations if the user can declare beforehand the type of their graph.